 More advanced wrestlers are taught techniques, tactics and strategy.
 Our clinics are structured around improving technique with emphasis on developing and working from good position on the feet and on the mat.
 Live wrestling is also a big part of the training.

 The training for wrestlers preparing for state and national competition is more intense and customized to suit the individual wrestler.
 Clinics are a combination of structured drilling, advanced technique, live wrestling, and conditioning.
 Elite athletes focus on drilling in individual areas of concentration, tactics and strategy, advanced technique, live situations, and live wrestling conditioning.
 This is geared to help elite wrestlers who aspire to make national, world and Olympic teams.

-Helping wrestlers from the state of Maryland compete on a national and international level creating sponsorship opportunities to fulfill the vision to have an athlete training in MD at each international weight class.
+Helping wrestlers compete on a national and international level creating sponsorship opportunities to fulfill the vision to have an athlete training in the area at each international weight class.

 Maryland's home for Terrapin Athletics was completed in the fall of 2002 and has already provided 11 seasons of toppled attendance records and memories on the hardwood.
 XFINITY Center provides a seating capacity of 17,950 fans for basketball, and serves as the home of Maryland gymnastics, as well as a campus site for university special events and select community events.